bhrcoder/master/README.md

 }
 ```

-### Fourth
-to set your dynamic theme you can call this function
+### To set your dynamic theme you can call this function
 ```dart
 /// lightMode and darkMode is located to your global, you can also add Color,size etc. await custom.setThemes(lightMode);